moliver28/research-handbook/content/handbook/engineering/infrastructure/team/gitlab-dedicated/_index.md

 [handover issue](https://gitlab.com/gitlab-com/gl-infra/capacity-planning-trackers/gitlab-dedicated/-/issues/?sort=created_date&state=opened&label_name%5B%5D=Handover)
 from the prior shift and close it when you are up to speed.

-At the start of each work week while you are on duty:
+At the start of each work week while you are on duty, as a high priority task that is second only to active incidents:

 1. Review the capacity planning issues that are:
    1. In the Open column of the [board](https://gitlab.com/gitlab-com/gl-infra/capacity-planning-trackers/gitlab-dedicated/-/boards/7536402).